Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Evidential Framework of

 The first qualm refers to Conjecture \ref{Con1}, that all `natural' extensions of $\mathsf{ZFC}$ are equiconsistent with either $\mathsf{ZFC}$ or some LCA.
 While no evidence against it has been found thus far, the conjecture is far from being settled, and things are compounded by the fact that we lack a general definition of `large cardinal'.
 Now, it would certainly be unfair to have the \textit{unsharpness} of the notion count against Steel's project; however, the absence of ultimate evidence that any undecidable statement will turn out to be equiconsistent with a LCA is a fact, which casts some doubts on the tenability of the conjecture.

-A second, possibly more malignant, issue is that the notion of `natural extension of $\mathsf{ZFC}$' is unclear.
+A second, possibly more malignant, issue is that the notion of `natural theory' is unclear.
 What we are told by Steel, at the very outset, is that a set-theoretic statement does qualify as `natural' if it is consistent with $\mathsf{ZFC}$, asserts some `facts' about sets, and is not of a metamathematical or proof-theoretic nature, but this is really not much.\footnote{Cf. \cite{steel2014}, p.
-157: `By `natural' we mean considered by set theorists, because they had some set-theoretic idea behind them.'} Now, turning things around, one could be tempted to extrapolate the notion of `naturalness' from the very context it is used for, namely, Conjecture \ref{Con1}; that is, one could define a set-theoretic statement $\varphi$ to be `natural' if $\mathsf{ZFC}$ plus some LCA proves that $\varphi$ holds in some definable (allowing for set parameters) inner model of $\mathsf{ZFC}$ of a forcing extension of $V$ (including definable, with set parameters, class forcing extensions that preserve $\mathsf{ZFC}$).
-By this interpretation, all $\mathsf{ZFC}$ axioms as well as all LCAs are natural, and so are CH, V=L, V=HOD, SCH, as well as their negations.
-In fact, all set-theoretic statements known to be consistent with $\mathsf{ZFC}$ and asserting some facts about sets are of this sort.
-But this move would also be problematic, for a different reason: `equiconsistency with LCs' does not square very well with the common-sense, intuitive meaning of `naturalness'.
+157: `By `natural' we mean considered by set theorists, because they had some set-theoretic idea behind them.'} Moreover, $\mathsf{MV}$'s scope for `naturalness' is too restrictive from the beginning, as it leaves out theories, such as $\mathsf{ZF}+$AD, which unquestionably express deep set-theoretic facts.

+As an interpretative option, one could define a set-theoretic statement $\varphi$ to be `natural' if $\mathsf{ZFC}$ plus some LCA proves that $\varphi$ holds in a forcing extension of $V$, or in some definable (allowing for set parameters) inner model of $\mathsf{ZFC}$ of a forcing extension of $V$ (including definable, with set parameters, class forcing extensions that preserve $\mathsf{ZFC}$).
+By this interpretation, all $\mathsf{ZFC}$ axioms as well as all LCAs are natural, and so are CH, V=L, V=HOD, SCH, as well as their negations (in fact, all \textit{genuinely} set-theoretic statements known to be consistent with $\mathsf{ZFC}$ and asserting some facts about sets).
+Moreover, in this case, even theories contradicting Choice, like $\mathsf{ZF}$+AD, would now be seen as `natural', as they are also equiconsistent with $\mathsf{ZFC}$+LCAs.\footnote{However, see the considerations in fn. \ref{nat}; of course, also this interpretation of `naturalness' will have to rule out such statements as $\mathsf{ZFC}+Con(\mathsf{ZFC})$.}